Saudi TV says missile or drone intercepted over Riyadh | Law-Order

 Saudi TV says missile or drone intercepted over Riyadh

-The Houthis have held Yemen's capital, Sanaa, since September 2014.
-Saudi Arabia and its allies launched a war against them in March 2015 in support of Yemen's internationally recognised government.
+Social media users posted video of what appeared to be an explosion in the air over Riyadh.
+Saudi state TV quoted authorities in the kingdom acknowledging the interception.
+Yahia Sarei, a military spokesman for the Houthis, said in a brief statement that the rebels had not carried out attacks on Saudi Arabia in the past 24 hours.
+The US Embassy in Riyadh issued a warning to Americans calling on them to “stay alert in case of additional future attacks.”
+The Houthis have held Yemen's capital and the north, where the majority of the population lives, since September 2014.
+Saudi Arabia and its allies launched a war against them in March 2015 in support of Yemen's internationally recognized government.
 The war has been mired in a stalemate for years.
 Riyadh has been targeted in sporadic missile attacks in that time, while the Houthis also have launched missile and drone strikes.
+The Saudi-led coalition has faced widespread international criticism for airstrikes that have killed hundreds of civilians and hit non-military targets, including schools, hospitals and wedding parties.

-Western experts, Saudi Arabia and the U.S. say Iran has supplied arms, including ballistic missiles to the Houthis.
-Iran denies that, though devices in the weapons link back to Tehran.
+Western experts, Saudi Arabia and the US say Iran has supplied arms, including ballistic missiles, to the Houthis.
+Iran denies that, although devices in the weapons link back to Tehran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)